 How do I make an approval or a rejection from the submissions page?

-There are three methods of approving submissions on Prolific:
+There are two methods of approving submissions on Prolific:

 You can manually approve each submission in your list by clicking the green check mark on the right-hand side of the page:

-Alternatively, you can select the check box to the left of the participant's ID and then click 'Approve' at the top of the list (note that this can be done for multiple participants at the same time):
+Alternatively, you can select the check box to the left of the participant's ID and then click 'Approve selected' at the bottom of the list (note that this can be done for multiple participants at the same time):

-You can approve submissions from specific participant IDs by using the 'Approve by upload feature.
-To do this select 'More' > 'Approve by Upload':
+You can approve submissions from specific participant IDs by using the 'Approve in bulk' feature.
+To do this select 'Bulk actions' > 'Approve in bulk':

 On the resulting pop-up, simply enter the IDs of the participants you want to approve separated by a comma, and then click 'Approve':

 To reject a participants submission simply click the red cross on the right-hand side of the page:

 You will then be asked to explain why the rejection is being made:

 We have provided a number of common rejection reasons in the dropdown menu for you to choose from, or you are welcome to submit your own reason by selecting 'Other' and providing detail in the message.
 Once you select a reason a preformatted message will appear that will be sent to the participant.